william-stacken/stub-ca/README.md

 - Serial number (8 octets)
 - Valid After (4 octets, unix epoch)
 - Valid Before (4 octets, unix epoch)
-- Public key Size (2 octet, bytes)
+- Public key Size (2 octets, bytes)
 - Public key (Variable Size, DER encoded)
 - Signature (Variable Size, DER encoded)

-All fields that do not have a variable size are little-endian encoded, and all fields except for the Signature are signed and can be refered to as TBS (to-be-signed).
-Also, revocation is not supported.
+All fields that do not have a variable size are little-endian encoded, and all fields except for the Signature are signed and are refered to as TBS (to-be-signed).
+The size of the Signature is defined as the size of the entire certificate subtracted by the size of the TBS.
+Note that revocation is not supported by this CA.

 Usage:
-`python3 ca.py [bit-size]`
+`python3 ca.py [bit-size] [command] [args]`
-where `[bit-size]` is either 256, 384, or 512.
+where `[bit-size]` is either 256, 384, or 512 and `[command]` is one of the following:
+- `create`: Creates a CA certificate if it does not already exist, and issues a new certificate with the next serial number.
+- `show [cert-path]`: Decodes and prints the certificate at `[cert-path]` to stdout.

 The `secp[bit-size]r1` curve is used to generate public and private keys and signatures are generated using SHA256.

-This will generate the following CA files (if not already present)
+The `create` command will generate the following CA files (if not already present)
 - `pca-[bit-size].cert`: The CA certificate with Valid After set to the current time and Valid Before set to 10 years into the future.
 - `pca-[bit-size].key`: The CA private key in plain DER encoding.